Bubobubobubobubo/sardine/docs/sardinopedia.md

 - Use a very fast recursion speed (`1/8`, `1/16`, `1/32`), usually constant (no patterning).

-- Play a lot with silences and with the arguments of `.out(iterator, div, speed)`.
+- Play a lot with silences and with the arguments of `.out(iterator, div, rate)`.

 ### Fast swimming template